 to fund insurance contract liabilities.
-The The objective of the business model is to insurer uses the proceeds from the fund the insurance contract liabilities.
-To contractual cash flows on the financial achieve this objective, the entity collects 5 assets to settle insurance contract contractual cash flows as they come due liabilities as they come due.
-To ensure that and sells financial assets to maintain the the contractual cash flows from the desired profile of the asset portfolio. financial assets are sufficient to settle those liabilities, the insurer undertakes Thus both collecting contractual cash significant buying and selling activity on a flows and selling financial assets are e regular basis to rebalance its portfolio of integral to achieving the business model's assets and to meet cash flow needs as they objective. arise.
+The insurer uses the proceeds from the contractual cash flows on the financial assets to settle insurance contract liabilities as they come due.
+To ensure that the contractual cash flows from the financial assets are sufficient to settle those liabilities, the insurer undertakes significant buying and selling activity on a regular basis to rebalance its portfolio of assets and to meet cash flow needs as they arise.